 If you're looking for the most creative angles or want the ability to reframe your shots after a ride, then opting for a 360-degree action camera is going to open up a whole new world of effects and flexibility.

 'Reframing' can be everything from simply setting the perfect POV angle to wildly distorted perspectives.
-It's not just the added editing flexibility that makes 360 video a tempting proposition, the X3 has superb stabilization too.
+It's not just the added editing flexibility that makes 360 video a tempting proposition, the X4 has superb stabilization too.

-The X3 isn't just about 360 footage either, it can shoot 4K/30fps or in 2.7K/60fps Maxview which gives a huge 170-degree POV.
+The X4 isn't just about 360 footage either, it can shoot 4K/30fps or in 2.7K/60fps Maxview which gives a huge 170-degree POV and delivers massive 72MP stills too.

-Best for POV footage
+4. Best MTB action camera for POV footage

 Many riders were dismayed to see the small, ultra-mountable Session camera dropped from GoPro's range.
 However, this new mini camera – the Hero11 Black Mini – is great news for POV footage fans.